benwestondigital/next-portfolio/projects/reddit-front.md

 ## What I would improve

-My next steps on this project would be to create custom hooks to separate concerns and tidy the files.
-I would add increased functionality e.g. adding new articles and potentially use a CSS framework like Chakra UI to improve the styling of the app.
+My next steps on this project would be to create custom hooks to separate concerns and extract the logic into a separate file.
+I would add increased functionality e.g. the ability to post new articles and potentially use a CSS framework like Chakra UI to improve the styling of the app.
+Pagination would also improve the app.